Vicky-analyst/Adventure-Works-Analysis/README.md

 - Customers with professional occupations generate the highest revenue, contributing $8.5M (34.0%) of the total revenue. typically falling between low-income and average-income earners, this group shows a strong preference for bikes, which is the top-selling product.

 **Product Findings**
 - The bike category dominates sales, generating 94.9% of total revenue across its three categories.
-Spreading its sales across its subcategory, Mountain bikes which contribute the highest revenue at $18.6M, followed by road bikes at $11.2M, and touring bikes at $3.8M.
+Spreading its sales across its subcategory, Road bikes which contribute the highest revenue at $11.2M, followed by Mountain bikes at $8.6M, and touring bikes at $3.8M.
 - Although bikes account for 94.9% of total sales, accessories rank as the most returned product category, making up 61% of all returns.
 The overall return rate remains low at 2.17%.

 **Time Series Findings**